chesahkalu/azure_administrator/virtual_network.md

 ## Load Balancer

 Azure Load Balancer delivers high availability and network performance to your applications.
 Administrators use load balancing to efficiently distribute incoming network traffic across back-end servers and resources.
 A load balancer is implemented by using load-balancing rules and health probes.
 Load balancers can be configured to support -
-* `external`: Normally used for internet-facing applications, Example: Internet client client send webpage requests to the public IP address of a web application.
+* `external`: Normally used for internet-facing applications, Example: Internet client send webpage requests to the public IP address of a web application.
 The load balancer distributes the requests to the virtual machines in the back-end pool.

 or